uxlfoundation/oneAPI-spec/releases/index.rst

   options for a broad set of compute and rendering infrastructure development.

-* The advanced ray tracing functionality is subdivided into several domains within the oneAPI Specification:
+* The ray tracing functionality is subdivided into several domains within the oneAPI Specification:

   * Geometric ray tracing computations